-Good morning!
-Today I am sharing this super fun stencil project!
-I created these zebra-stenciled canvases to decorate a wall in my daughter’s room.
-It was a pretty large empty space and these zebras fill it up nicely while adding lots of color.
-This was my first time using a stencil on canvas and I am so pleased with how my zebras turned out!
+Hello Crafty Friends!
+Today I am sharing this fun stenciled canvas art project I recently created for my daughter’s room.
+There was a large empty wall I wanted to fill and these colorful zebras did the trick while adding a lot of fun to the room.
+This was my first time using a stencil on canvas and I am so happy with how my zebras turned out!

-I had been planning on creating these zebra canvases for my daughter’s room for a while but was having trouble figuring out how to make the stencil.
 Each of my canvases measured 20″ x 20″ so I needed a large stencil.
-I debated using my Cricut Explore, but since I was using such large canvases, I knew that would require me to piece together a stencil.
-I also wasn’t too sure if the stencil would hold up to more than one use.
+I debated using my Cricut Explore, but I would have had to piece together the stencil.
 This project was at a standstill until Stencil Revolution contacted me to try out one of their stencils.
 I immediately searched for a zebra stencil and they had one!
 It was time to finally get started on this project!